Personal Development: Guidance around ‘Promoting fundamental British Values through SMSC’ at Barming Primary School

 - Looking at how history shapes a country/nation.

-- Enabling pupils to reflect on issues such as slavery, the holocaust and Imperialism.
+- Enabling pupils to reflect on issues such as slavery and change over time periods.

 - Showing an awareness of the moral implications of the actions of historical figures.